Brett Kavanaugh: Personal life

-Kavanaugh and Ashley Estes, the personal secretary to former President George W. Bush, married in 2004; the couple have two daughters.
+Kavanaugh and Ashley Estes, the personal secretary to former president George W. Bush, married in 2004; the couple have two daughters.
 They live in Chevy Chase Section Five, Maryland.

 Kavanaugh ran the Boston Marathon in 2010 and 2015.
 His bibs bore non-qualifying numbers, assigned for a charity or a "guest" rather than an age-based time qualifier.
 He also has completed many shorter races, from 5 km to 10 miles.

-Kavanaugh is a Roman Catholic and serves as a regular lector at the Shrine of the Most Blessed Sacrament at Hanceville, Alabama.
+Kavanaugh is a Roman Catholic and serves as a regular lector at the Shrine of the Most Blessed Sacrament in Washington, D.C.
 He has helped serve meals to the homeless as part of church programs, and has tutored at the Washington Jesuit Academy, a Catholic private school in the District of Columbia.

 At his May 2006 confirmation hearing to the District of Columbia Circuit, he stated that he was a registered Republican.
 In 2018, Kavanaugh's reported salary was $220,600 as a federal judge and $27,000 as a lecturer at Harvard Law School.

 In 2022, Kavanaugh's home was the site of protests following the leak of a draft majority opinion for the Supreme Court case Dobbs v.
 Jackson Women's Health Organization.